KartikSharma907/KartikSharma907.github.io/_pages/cv.md

 (Aug 2021 – present | Pilani, India)

 * Conducted a **multivariate time series analysis** on the multi-spectral sentinel data to predict the crop yield in different areas. &emsp;
-* Experimented with different deep learning architectures (including CNN and LSTMs), trained on dimensionally reduced data (treating images as a histogram of pixel count).
+* Experimented with different deep learning architectures (including **CNN and LSTMs**), trained on dimensionally reduced data (treating images as a histogram of pixel count).
 * Incorporated a **Gaussian Process** to model the Spatio-temporal structure of the given data.
 * Incorporated a **Siamese network** architecture to deal with the fused remote sensing data.

 **Economics Department, BITS Pilani**<br>&emsp;
 **Independent Researcher**<br>&emsp;
-Project Supervisor - [Dr. NV M Rao](https://www.bits-pilani.ac.in/Pilani/nvmrao/Profile) <br>&emsp;
+Project Supervisor - [Dr. N V M Rao](https://www.bits-pilani.ac.in/Pilani/nvmrao/Profile) <br>&emsp;
 (Jan 2021 – May 2021 | Pilani, India)

 * Worked on top 50 stocks listed on Nifty to effectively optimize asset allocation, and compared performance with standard portfolio management algorithms.